CharlesAtUW/GunsAndSwords/README.md

 [![wk7 after](https://img.youtube.com/vi/oKti-zKPfQ4/0.jpg)](https://www.youtube.com/watch?v=oKti-zKPfQ4)

 ## More Character Moves ("Mastery Opportunity", "Power Fantasy") (Week 9)
+#### Team
+- We worked on adding feelings of power to our combat system, specifically adding mastery opportunities (opportunities for the player to exhibit skillful play and be rewarded for it) and power fantasies (opportunities for the player for expression and dominance with little effort)
+  - The player can now perform a headshot while aiming.
+This adds a power fantasy of going slow-mo and one-shotting enemies.
+  - The katana enemy will sometimes perform the jump attack (the same as the player's), which will do more damage than their normal attacks.
+But they will be vulnerable (can die in one hit) if they take damage when winding up this attack.
+This adds a mastery opportunity of hitting the enemy at the right time.
 #### Individual
 - This week, I implemented another move to our character's ranged moveset, the headshot.
   - To perform it, hold the shoot input (left click) while aiming at an enemy.